DEFRA/software-development-standards/docs/standards/development_language_standards.md

 Use of TypeScript must be approved at the appropriate governance level.
 Please speak to a Principal Developer for more information.

-> TypeScript is a new addition to this standard and it's usage has been long debated and there remain strong views for and against within the community.
+> TypeScript is a new addition to this standard and its usage has been long debated and there remain strong views for and against within the community.
 By allowing TypeScript in restricted scenarios we do not expect teams to start using it by default, nor do we support teams assessing existing JavaScript code as "technical debt", pushing the cost of unnecessary TypeScript migration to Defra.

 ## We use the Hapi framework to develop in Node.js
 Hapi is already in use in Defra digital services and has provided a productive level of standardisation across